 We all started our writing careers somewhere.
 We all had help from someone along the way.
 The Bullpen section of Rope and Wire is where unpublished writers have a chance to start their writing career by showing the rest of us what they can do.
 And you have the chance to pay it forward.

-(Cue Mission Impossible music here) Your job, if you should choose to accept it, is to leave a constructive comment.
-You can be tough and to the point, but making someone cry is not allowed.
-If you should be caught, your comment will be disallowed.
+You're welcome to leave a constructive comment.
+You can be tough and to the point.
 Please help these authors get better at their craft.

 What they need most is your feedback.